CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the OPS.1.2.4 Telework.md

 The following aspects, for example, should be considered in the teleworking regulations:

 * ** Working time regulation: ** It should be regulated how the working hours are distributed among activities between the institution and the teleworker.
-Fixed times must also be set at which the employee can be reached at the teleworkstation.
+Fixed times must also be set at which the employee can be reached at the teleworking station.
-* ** Response times: ** It should be regulated at what intervals the teleworkers are to retrieve current information (for example, how often emails are read) and in which period of time they have to respond.
+* ** Response times: ** It should be regulated at what intervals the teleworkers are to retrieve current information (for example, how frequently emails are read) and in which period of time they have to respond.
 * ** Handling of confidential information: ** In teleworking, confidential information is processed both analogously, for example on paper, as well as digitally.
 Regardless of the form in which information is available, it must be protected from unauthorized access and other security risks.
 Therefore, the entire life cycle of confidential information is adequately secured.
-* ** Tools: ** It should be specified which tools the teleworker may use and which should not be used (for example, not released software).
+* ** Tools: ** It should be specified which tools the teleworkers are allowed to use and which should not be used (for example, not released software).
 Thus, an e-mail connection can be provided, but the use of other Internet services are prohibited.
 Furthermore, it could be prohibited to use data carriers such as DVDs or USB sticks, if the teleworkstation does not require this.
-* ** Data backup: ** Teleworkers must be obliged to back up locally stored data on a regular basis.
+* ** Data backup: ** Teleworkers must be required to back up locally stored data on a regular basis.
 In addition, it should be agreed that one generation of data backups will be deposited in each institution.
 If the data backup via the remote access to the institution is already sufficiently secured and there is no increased need for protection, a local data backup can be waived.
 * ** Synchronization of data stocks: ** Data sets that are processed both in the institution and at remote workstations must be synchronized appropriately.
 The synchronization procedure must be planned precisely so that no conflicts arise and no data loss occurs.
 The conflicts occur, for.
 For example, if two users have changed the same record in mirrored datasets.
 It is advisable to synchronize the data using appropriate software.
 * ** Privacy Policy: ** Privacy Policy: Teleworkers are required to comply with applicable privacy laws.
 * ** Data communication: ** It must be determined which data is transmitted by which means or which data may not be transmitted electronically or only encrypted.
 It should also be determined which documents can be transported between the institution and the teleworkstation and how they should be protected.